VoltLang/Volta/doc/volt.md

         ageTimesTwo(c);  // Note: no cast needed.

 This allows classes of entirely different family trees to be adapted to work with the same interface.

+## Unified Function Call Syntax

+Unified Function Call Syntax, UFCS for short, is a way of extending types without modifying the type itself.
+Without it, if we have a class or struct that lacks a method, we would have to settle for regular function call syntax.

+    class Book {
+        string title;
+        int price;
+    }

+    void reducePrice(Book book, int amount) {
+        book.price -= amount;
+    }

+    ...
+        reducePrice(book, 4);

+But with UFCS, we can call the function as if it were a method.

+    ...
+        book.reducePrice(4);  // Same as above.

+If the struct or class had already defined `reducePrice`, the real method would take precedence over any free functions.

+It's not limited to structs and classes either.
+If a method style lookup would fail on any type (primitive types like int, etc), then Volt will look for a function that takes the type as the first parameter, then the rest of the arguments.

+    int add(int i, int a, int b) {
+        return i + a + b;
+    }

+    ...
+        int i = 2;
+        i.add(3, 5);  // == 10